ryantixier/DU-project-1/README.md

 The aim of the project was to create an interactive website that serves as an advertisment for a newly-opened bar.
 This application contains a variety of fun, interactive features:
 <br>
 </br>
-(1) A 'custom drink recommender' that will produce a list of drink options based on two user inputs: spirit type, and drink type.
+(1) A customizable 'drink recommender' that will produce a list of drink options based on two user inputs: spirit type, and drink type.
 </br>
 <br>
 (2) A 'random drink generator' that will provide the recipe of a randomly-selected drink, for those users who feel a little on the indecisive side while visiting the site.